rsocket/rsocket/Protocol.md

 If the server does NOT accept the contents of the SETUP frame, the server MUST send back a SETUP_ERROR and then close the connection.

+The __S__ flag of the SETUP indicates the client requires the server to adhere to strict interpretation of the Data and Metadata of the SETUP.
+Anything in the Data and/or Metadata that is not understood or can be provided by the server should require the SETUP to be rejected.

 The server-side Requester mirrors the LEASE requests of the client-side Requester.
 If a client-side Requester sets the __L__ flag in the SETUP frame, the server side Requester MUST wait for a LEASE